 Regardless of how far digital camera sensors and lenses have evolved, large format cameras still have a few inherent advantages when it comes to image resolution.

 For one thing all large format field cameras have the advantage of lens/camera movements (tilts and shifts) which allow you to adjust the focal plane such that the foreground and background are simultaneously in sharp focus, without needing to stop down to a tiny aperture (which reduces sharpness due to diffraction), or without messing around with sloppy and tedious focus stacking.

 Another advantage of lens shift movements is the ability to keep perspectives straight.
 For example, with a normal fixed lens, if you pointed it upwards in a forest, the trees would appear to converge towards the top of the frame.
-If you wanted to correct this in Photoshop you might be able to apply a perspective adjustment, but then you will lose some resolution since parts of the image are severely stretched.
+If you wanted to correct this in Photoshop you might be able to apply a perspective adjustment, but then you will lose some resolution since parts of the image are severely stretched and/or cropped.
 But with a field camera you can keep the camera straight and flat while shifting the lens upwards, thus keeping the trees perfectly straight in the frame while preserving all the native resolution of the image.

 Once you know about lens movements and are used to using them in the field, it feels incredibly limiting to go back to fixed lenses.
 Fortunately there are tilt/shift lens options for digital cameras, such as the fantastic Canon 17mm and 24mm TS-E lenses, though they are very expensive!

 Finally, as every large format film photographer knows, there's something super special about viewing the transparencies on a light table - when looking at them through a magnifying loupe, it is really like you are there viewing the scene in person again.
 The analog nature of film transcends the pixelation of digital images, providing a special lifelike experience.